 - exclusive use requirements (if applicable)

-- an Aquatic Activity Operational Plan detailing safety procedures, rescue craft, qualified personnel in attendance, communications procedures, a risk register and a risk management plan acceptable to Roads and Maritime Services (see Aquatic Activity Operational Plan Template – PDF for a template plan)
+- an Aquatic Activity Operational Plan detailing safety procedures, rescue craft, qualified personnel in attendance, communications procedures, a risk register and a risk management plan acceptable to Transport for NSW (see Aquatic Activity Operational Plan Template – DOC)

-- evidence of community and stakeholder consultation appropriate to the type, scale and location of the aquatic activity (as determined by Roads and Maritime)
+- evidence of community and stakeholder consultation appropriate to the type, scale and location of the aquatic activity (as determined by Transport for NSW)

 - written authorisation from other relevant agencies or consent authorities (like local councils or the Marine Parks Authority)